The first Police Picnic and the only one of the three not held at CNE Stadium.

 “Here’s the deal.
 I’m Iggy Pop and I have a brand new album out tomorrow called Party,” he announced (or something close to those words), going on to play that disc’s “Bang Bang,” “Rock&Roll Party,” and “Pumpin’ For Jill.”
 OK, Party wasn’t one of Ig’s best — in fact, as much as I love Monsieur Pop, his only truly great recordings are from the 1969-1977 period encompassing the first three Stooges albums and his first two Bowie-collaborated solo LPs, The Idiot and Lust For Life.
 Still, he pulled out the best tracks from post-’77 along with the highlights from his golden era, delivering a set that had the throngs by the throat and on a high from start to finish.
 The crowd lost it!

 Iggy Pop from his classic appearance on The Dinah Shore Show, 1977, promoting The Idiot and performing “Sister Midnight” backed by a band including David Bowie and the Sales brothers.
-Dinah, David, and Iggy: now there’s a dinner party.
+Rosemary Clooney was also a guest on the show that day.
+Dinah, Rosemary, David, and Iggy: now there’s a dinner party.

 Throughout the first half of Iggy’s set, a biker couple stood next to me.
 At the end of every song they would launch into the same ritual of shouting: